 1. GUIDANCE MATERIAL FOR THE VHF DIGITAL LINK (VDL)

-Note.— The Standards and Recommended Practices (SARPs) referred to are contained in Annex 10, Volume III, Part 1, Chapter 6.
+Note.— The Standards and Recommended Practices (SARPs) referred to are contained in Annex 10, Volume III, Part 1, Chapter 6 and Chapter 13.

 2. SYSTEM DESCRIPTION

 2.1 The VDL system provides an air-ground data communications link within the aeronautical telecommunications network (ATN).
 The VDL will operate in parallel with the other ATN air-ground subnetworks.